tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* A symbol is basically a word that has a colon in front of it that can be passed around as a value.
+* Lastly, symbols
+* Symbols aren't unique to Ruby, but they're not very common in other languages

-* It's like a spicy string
+* Symbols are like string that sit between variables and constants
-* Typically, these are not visible to an end user
-  * Example: a user inputs a string instead of a symbol
+* Typically end users don't see or interact with symbols
-  * Though what an end user sees/inputs can be transformed from/to a symbol.
+  * However a symbol can be made from or turned into a string
-* Symbols are useful for when you want to signify that an argument more specific than an arbitrary string
+* They're generally used in places where you have a set amount of values for something
+  * And by extension, can also convey something isn't an arbitrary value better than a string does

+* So in this example, we're saying argument `tone` isn't just a random string, it does something special when the value `:loud`

-* The main technical difference is that every use of a specific symbol occupies the same place in memory
+* The main, if not only, technical difference is that symbols that are the same value, regardless of context, all use the same object in memory
-  * Creating a load of symbols `:loud` will use less memory than creating a bunch of strings `"loud"`
+  * So they are a bit more performant and lightweight
-  * This has never been useful knowledge
+* In practice, this knowledge has never been useful to me

 ---